AbdulrasheedAdediran/AbdulrasheedAdediran/README.md

 - 📚 Currently learning Smart Contract Security, Zero Knowledge Proofs...
-- 🧑‍🍳 Open to collaborating on DAO, NFT, Game-Fi/DeFi and other Web3 related projects.
+- 🧑‍🍳 Open to collaborating on DAO, NFT, Game-Fi/DeFi and other Web3-related projects.
 - 💻 My current stack: Solidity, JavaScript, TypeScript and React.js.
 - 🔗 Connect with me on: <a href="https://www.linkedin.com/in/abdulrasheedadediran">Linkedin</a>, <a href="https://twitter.com/AdeAbdulrasheed">Twitter</a> <br>